What's different about a remote model?

 It has discreet components that are built-in, making it invisible to thieves and curious cops.
-A few have better radar performance than a windshield-mounted detector; two models also offer bulletproof protection against lasers.
+Some have better radar performance than a windshield-mounted detector; a few also offer bulletproof protection against lasers.

 What's the biggest downside?

 Cost.
 For example, the Escort Passport Max Ci 360, is $3,495 (MSRP).
-And all remotes require professional installation.
+In contrast the range-topping portable model, the Escort Redline 360c, is $749.
+And the remote requires professional installation, further driving up the cost.

 There's not much choice either.
-There are only half a dozen models from three manufacturers.
+There are only half a dozen models from four manufacturers.

 Don't all remotes pretty much have similar performance?

-No. For example, the low-end Whistler Pro 3700 model ($679 MSRP, with options) has poor Ka-band range.
-Unfortunately, that's the radar universally favored by highway patrols.
+Not even close.
+For example, the low-end Whistler Pro 3700 model ($679 MSRP, with options) has poor Ka-band range.
+Unfortunately, that's the radar frequency universally favored by highway patrols.
 Also, it offers no real protection against lasers since it's unavailable with laser jammers.

-The K40 RL360i ($3,400 MSRP) is priced comparably to the Escort Passport Max ci 360 and like the Escort, has a rear radar antenna.
-But in performance, this Korean-built import is barely on the same planet with the Max ci 360.
-It's also plagued by false alarms, and in our tests we've found that K40 DeFuser G5 laser jammers are ineffective.
+The K40 RL360i ($3,400 MSRP) is priced comparably to the Escort Passport Max Ci 360 and like the Escort, has a rear radar antenna.
+But in performance, this Korean-built import is barely on the same planet with the Max Ci.
+Also it's plagued by false alarms, and in our tests we've found that its K40 DeFuser G5 laser jammers are ineffective.

 Are rear laser jammers worth the extra cost?